Brno: Geography

 Brno is situated at the confluence of the Svitava and Svratka rivers, located between the Bohemian-Moravian Highlands and the Dyje–Svratka Valley in the southeastern part of the Czech Republic.
 The city is at the crossroads of ancient trade routes, which have linked northern and southern Europe since time immemorial.
 Brno is historically closely connected with Vienna, which lies 110 km to the south.
 The city is 21.5 km in diameter east to west with a total area of 230 km2.
 Wooded hills surround Brno on three sides.
 About 28% of the city area, or 6379 ha, is forested.

 The city is relatively low-lying, with elevations ranging between 190 m and 497 m.
 The highest peak within the municipal area is Kopeček Hill, at 479 m, and the highest elevation overall is Útěchov, located on the border with Vranov.
 Brno is located within the Danube basin.
 The length of the Svratka River waterway through the city is about 29 km, and the Svitava River's waterway is about 13 km.
-Several smaller streams flow through Brno, including the Veverka Creek, the Ponávka, and the Říčka.
-Of note is the Brno Reservoir, as well as numerous ponds, and other standing bodies of water, such as the reservoirs in the Marian Valley and the fishpond Žebětínský rybník.
+Several smaller streams flow through Brno, including the Veverka Stream, the Ponávka, and the Říčka.
+Of note is the Brno Reservoir, as well as numerous ponds, and other standing bodies of water, such as the reservoirs in the valley Mariánské údolí and the fishpond Žebětínský rybník.